Expressivity of Emergent Language is a Trade-off between Contextual Complexity and Unpredictability: Varying the capacity of channel and network

 \section{Varying the capacity of channel and network}

-To verify that our findings are robust to the capacity of the communication channel and agents, we also run some extra experiments on the following different configurations of referential games: \begin{enumerate} \item \emph{larger channel capacity}: set the length of messages to $8$ and size of token inventory to $20$, thus the size of message space becomes $20^8$; \item \emph{larger agent capacity}: set the hidden layer size to $128$, thus the capacity of both speaker and listener become larger than the original setting ($256$); \item \emph{larger channel\&agent capacity}: do the above two changes at the same time. \end{enumerate}
+To verify that our findings are robust to the capacity of the communication channel and agents, we also run some extra experiments on the following different configurations of referential games: \begin{enumerate} \item \emph{larger channel capacity}: set the length of messages to $8$ and size of token inventory to $20$, thus the size of message space becomes $20^8$; \item \emph{larger agent capacity}: set the hidden layer size to $512$, thus the capacity of both speaker and listener become larger than the original setting ($256$); \item \emph{larger channel\&agent capacity}: do the above two changes at the same time. \end{enumerate}

-Since our key findings are about the generalisation performance between recon1000, recon2500, and recon10000, we just run these extra experiments on a game set $\mathcal{G}_{extra}=\left\{\mbox{`recon1000'}, \mbox{`recon2500'}, \mbox{`recon10000'} \right\}$ with multiple runs.
+Since our key findings are about the generalisation performance between refer1000, refer2500, and refer10000, we just run these extra experiments on a game set $\mathcal{G}_{extra}=\left\{\mbox{`refer1000'}, \mbox{`refer2500'}, \mbox{`refer10000'} \right\}$ with multiple runs.
 The results of configuration 1, 2, and 3 are given in Figure~\ref{fig:results_on_larger_channel},~\ref{fig:results_on_larger_agent}, and~\ref{fig:results_on_both_large} respectively.
-It can be observed in all figures that `recon1000' or `recon2500' would always perform better than `recon10000' on all kinds of target games, i.e. `recon1000' or `recon2500' always perform better than `recon10000' on all of the above configurations.
-Therefore, we believe the key observation from Figure~\ref{fig:result_source_on_targets} hold for varying configurations of communication channel and capacity of agents, which means that our conclusions are robust to the configuration of language games.
+It can be observed in all figures that `refer1000' or `refer2500' always perform better than `refer10000' on all kinds of target games, i.e. `refer1000' or `refer2500' both have higher expressivity than `refer10000' .
+Therefore, we believe the key observation from Figure~\ref{fig:result_source_on_targets} holds across configurations of communication channel and capacity of agents, which means that our conclusions are robust to the configuration of language games.